-- 1. From Start, select Care Center then Recovery Management. - 2.
+- 1. From Start, select Control Center then Recovery Management. - 2.
 Select the Backup tab and click Get started for Create backup to open the Backup window.

-3. Click Go to Backup and Restore (Windows 7).
+3. If you would like to backup not only your files but also the entire system, select Go to Backup and Restore (Windows 7).

-4. Click Security and Maintenance in the bottom left of the page and click Recovery.
+4. Select Security and Maintenance in the left pane.